Yes, Race Matters In Voice Acting. Here’s Why.

 that’s as brown as a story set in EGYPT.. was allowed to be.

-White actors voicing Black and Brown characters has been an industry standard.
+White actors voicing Black and Brown characters was allowed to become an industry standard, and that wasn’t right.

 But it wasn’t a crisis when y’all were doing it?

 Miss me with a “double standard.”
-How is balancing things out, a double standard?
+How is attempting to balance things out, a double standard?

 Leveling a tipped scale does not a double standard make.

-(this is all excluding anime dubbing, by the way, that is its own issue/arena and since multiple types of american voice actors have been voicing those mostly Japanese characters, if I tried to break that down, this would be a manifesto.
+(this is all excluding anime dubbing, by the way, that is its own issue/arena and since multiple types of american voice actors have been voicing those mostly Japanese characters, if I tried to break that down, this would be longer than a CVS receipt.
 I’m also not versed enough in that industry to speak on it.
-If there are Japanese-American voice actors who have thoughts about that, I’d be interested in hearing them.)
+If there are Japanese/Chinese-American voice actors who have thoughts about that, I’d be interested in hearing them.)

-I feel like Black animated characters should be gatekept.
+I feel like Black animated characters and anything involving African American voiceover should be gatekept.
 The door should be shut.
 Slammed.
 Locked.

 We have so few Black characters, even today!